 Note(s)This section has been translated automatically.

-Aristolochic acid is found in contaminated alternative Chinese remedies and was the trigger for the so-called "Chinese herb nephropathy" that occurred in Belgium and Japan, a chronic interstitial nephritis that occurred in Belgium and led to slowly progressive renal failure (Luciano RL et al. 2015) with a partly fatal course, respectively increased cancer risk.
+Aristolochic acid is found in contaminated alternative Chinese remedies and was the trigger of the so-called "Chinese herb nephropathy" that occurred in Belgium and Japan, a chronic interstitial nephritis that led to a slowly progressive renal insufficiency (Luciano RL et al. 2015) with a partly fatal course, respectively increased cancer risk.

 LiteratureThis section has been translated automatically.